Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Discussion and Conclusions

 \subsection{Limitations}

-While the mock catalogues presented in this paper have great potential for helping to understand the formation of structure in our Milky Way in tandem with \emph{Gaia} data, there of course exist limitations to each of the methods used to generate the catalogues.
+While the mock catalogues presented in this paper have great potential for helping to understand the formation of structure in our Milky Way in tandem with \emph{Gaia} data, there are, of course, some limitations to each of the methods used to generate the catalogues.

-\paragraph*{Limitations to both methods:} Neither method guarantees that the positions and velocities of mock stars are consistent with bound orbits in the simulation potential.
+\paragraph*{Limitations of both methods:} Neither method guarantees that the positions and velocities of mock stars are consistent with bound orbits in the simulation potential.
 Caution and careful sample selection based on filtering out stars with large errors should be followed for any applications that require precise correspondence between the motions of stars and their local gravitational potential, or that are sensitive to a small number of stars with very high velocities.

+An important limitation worth bearing in mind is that the simulations have finite resolution.
+Even though the Auriga project includes some of the highest resolution simulations of Milky Way analogues performed so far, a star particle represents a single stellar population of a few thousand solar masses. ``Exploding'' these stellar particles into individual stars does not increase the resolution but allows a denser sampling of the phase space occupied by the original particles.

 \paragraph*{\Dmocks{} limitations:} \citet{LWC15} describe how the parameters entering the phase-space sampling step in the construction of the \Dmocks{} were tuned to the values given in section~\ref{sec:phase_space_sampling}.
 This tuning sought to balance a sufficiently significant degree of expansion of stars away from their parent simulation particles against the preservation of coherent phase space structures, such as tidal streams, and the suppression of bias in the bulk kinematics of the stellar halo. \citet{LWC15} studied collisionless $N$-body simulations, so the same approach and parameters are not guaranteed to be optimal for the massive, coherent baryonic discs in hydrodynamical simulations like Auriga.
 In particular, when we compute scale lengths for a star particle formed in situ in the main galaxy, we treat \textit{all} the other in situ stars as its potential phase space neighbours.
 This may be a substantial approximation, because the set of all in situ particles comprises many different stellar populations that originate in different regions of phase space at different times.
 Treating all these as potential neighbours of one another can lead to `cross-talk' between distinct dynamical structures, a form of over-smoothing (which is mitigated in the case of accreted halo stars by only considering particles from the same progenitor satellite as potential neighbours).
 For example, the scale height and vertical velocity dispersion of young, kinematically cold stars in the disc may (in principle) be inflated if neighbours from a kinemtically hotter bulk population dominate the kernels associated with their parent particles.
 However, in practice, we see no evidence of any significant bias in the analyses of young disk stars we present here.
 The possibility of artifacts arising from the phase space sampling procedure should be kept in mind nevertheless, especially in applications that probe phase space structure on very small scales.